infiniflow/infinity/docs/references/pysdk_api_reference.md

 A condition or filter that determines which rows to delete from the table.
 The parameter can be an expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be deleted.
 If `cond` is not specified or set to `None`, the method will delete all rows in the table.

 :::tip NOTE
 - The `cond` parameter currently supports 'and' and 'or' logical expressions only.
-Additional expressions like 'between' and 'in' will be available soon.
+Additional expressions like 'between' and 'in' will be available in future updates.
 - `cond` must not be an empty string.
 :::